7hoenix/blog_raw/_posts/2016-06-29-testing-in-js.md

   (game/make-move board location player-mark)))
 ```

-#### The biggest difference is that we are now passing in the board instead of storing
-it inside of game.
-This means that the game/make-move function is completely reusable
-(since it is a pure function).
+> The biggest difference is that we are now passing in the board instead of storing it inside of game.
+This means that the game/make-move function is completely reusable (since it is a pure function).

-## Functional JS testing
+## Functional JS?

-### In Javascript
+I know how to test JS using the OO strategy from above.
+But after seeing how much
+better your code is when you write it from a functional perspective what I'd
+really like to do is **test JS in a functional way**.

+asdf